JD1705/AdoRest.nvim/README.md

 - `:AdoRestUnfocus` set the cursor on the editor window
 - `:AdoRestRequest` send the request (only if the AdoRest bar is open)
 - `:AdoRestHistory` open a telescope window with the history of request/responses
+- `:AdoRestCollections` open a telescope window with the collections (if you have any)
 ## 🛠 Usage
 1. Open the sidebar with `:AdoRest` or with
 2. Modify the URL in the second line